catseye/Cyclobots/README.md

     all the cyclobots towards (or away from) that point instead of each other.

-In 2013, Cyclobots was [re-implemented in Javascript][], and this implementation can be found in the [HTML5 Gewgaws distribution][].
+In 2013, Cyclobots was [re-implemented in Javascript][], and this implementation resided in the [HTML5 Gewgaws distribution][].
+(Let's call this one version 2.0).

-In 2019, this Javascript implementation was cleaned up and re-fitted to use [PixiJS][], and that is the version in this repository.
-Since PixiJS uses WebGL when possible, this version has the potential to have much nicer visuals than the previous versions; however, it is still a work-in-progress in this regard.
+In 2019, this Javascript implementation was cleaned up and re-fitted to use [PixiJS][], and that is the version in this repository (which we will call version 2.1 or greater).
+Since PixiJS uses WebGL when possible, this version has the potential to have much nicer visuals than the previous versions;
+however, it is still a work-in-progress in this regard.

 [trefoil]: https://en.wikipedia.org/wiki/Trefoil_knot
 [Cyclobots installation at catseye.tc]: https://catseye.tc/installation/Cyclobots